 Most native English speakers would say it ‘tsuh-see-key‘ (that link to a pronounciation) with the s being more of a soft z sound.

 It’s pronounced differently in Greek (that link to the Greek pronunciation).
 It sounds almost like ‘zah-zzee-key’ or ‘cha-cheeky’ depending.

 Tzatziki sauce tastes light, tangy and full of fresh flavors.
 Because it can be changed up using different herbs, the flavor is easy to adapt for any accompanying dish.

 I love the fresh dill in this recipe.

 It’s an easy recipe to modify to meet your personal taste preferences.

-You can add more garlic or lemon juice, or dial an ingredient back if you prefer.
+You can add more garlic or lemon juice or even lemon zest, or dial an ingredient back if you prefer.

 How Much does the Recipe Make?